 We have now put forward a formal offer to the Home Office to provide sanctuary to those fleeing conflict in Syria.
-Torbay has pledged to welcome four families during 2016 under phase one of a national scheme.
+Torbay has pledged to welcome four families during 2016 and 2017 under phase one of a national scheme.

 A dedicated multi agency partnership has been set up to oversee and co-ordinate what services and agencies the refugees will need when they arrive in Torbay.
 The partnership consists of Torbay Council - including housing, education, adults, children’s, and Public Health, Torbay and South Devon NHS Foundation Trust, Job Centre Plus, Devon and Cornwall Police, South Devon and Torbay Clinical Commissioning Group and community and faith representatives.

 The multi agency partnership will be focusing on setting up the comprehensive infrastructure needed to support the refugees before pledging to take further refugees in future years.

 We will be looking to accommodate refugees in private rented sector accommodation and will ensure there is a fair balance between meeting their needs and those of the already resident community.
 To protect their privacy, the partnership will not be in a position to provide any details about any Syrian families resettled here.

 Refugees welcomed to Torbay through the scheme will be treated with fairness and respect and will be supported to access opportunities, to contribute to and benefit from being part of Torbay’s future.
 In the long term, refugees will benefit Torbay through their economic contribution and by increasing the diversity of our towns.
 We hope and expect that the whole community will work together to ensure they are supported to enjoy a happy, healthy, and safe quality of life.

 For further information about refugees in Torbay see our frequently asked questions, Home Office - Syrian Resettlement Programme Opens in a new window and Syrian Vulnerable Persons Resettlement Scheme - FAQs